morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 Click OK.

-This collapse our data into a 3 column table containing each unique combinations of ProductKey and CustomerKey
+This collapse our data into a 3 column table containing each unique combinations of ProductKey and CustomerKey.

+**Notes:**

+* The only difference between basic and advanced option in group by is: you can only group by one column for basic, which multiple columns for advanced.

+* Even group by function is under Transform tab, it add a new aggregation column.
+This function will create a new table instead of the original one.